Key Takeaways:

 Navigating the path to homeownership involves critical decisions, and the down payment is no exception.
 It’s the initial stake that sets the foundation for your purchase.
-The down payment impacts your mortgage size, interest rate, overall loan costs, and equity.
+The down payment impacts your mortgage size, interest rate, overall loan costs and equity.
+While most conventional loans require a down payment, there are some loan programs, like FHA or VA mortgages, that have minimal or no down payment requirements.

-A down payment is the initial lump sum you pay to secure a loan for a purchase you can’t make with cash.
-The more you put down, the less the lender has to lend to you, which can help improve your loan terms.
+A down payment is the initial lump sum you pay to secure a loan for a purchase you can’t make with all cash.
+The more money you can afford to put down, the less the lender has to loan to you, which can help improve your mortgage terms.
+You can use our mortgage calculator to learn how much a specific down payment amount impacts the total cost of your home loan.

 For example, if you’re buying a $300,000 house and you make a 15% down payment, you would pay $45,000 upfront.
 This way, you take out a $255,000 mortgage, reducing your loan size and making homeownership less expensive over time.